-Working together in our new partnership, we will initially focus on these five priority areas: Children and young people Mental wellbeing Mental wellbeing
+Working together in our new partnership, we will initially focus on these five priority areas:

 How will we work as a partnership?

 On 28th September 2022 we held an event with a wide range of stakeholders, who will be involved in the integrated care partnership moving forward, to shape our priorities.
 We developed a set of principles for our work as a partnership, set out below.